Omolabake94/CyberSecurity_Bootcamp/HW_01/Part_3 Verizon/README.md

 * Backdoor: Backdoor is a means to access a computer system or encrypted data that bypasses the system's customary security mechanisms

-* Keylogger: Keylogger is a type of monitoring software designed to record keystrokes made by a user
+* Keylogger: Keylogger is a type of monitoring software designed to record keystrokes made by a user.

 Question 6) The time from an attacker’s first action to the initial compromise of an asset is typically measured in which one?
 Seconds, minutes, hours, days?
 * Answer- Minutes